The Forbidden History of Heavenly Mother

 “She is the divine revealer of the secrets of new life, whose open labia manifested a powerful liminality: the inside-and-outside, entrance-and-exit place at which sexual potency, fecundity, and birth were located.”
 (Stavrakopoulou, Francesca.
 God: An Anatomy.
 Knopf, 2022.)

-With whispers and hints of a Mother in Heaven, goddess cults entwined with feminism began to rise.
-Not as divine revelation from above, but as a root rising through the soil — into your feet, through blood and bone.
-Inanna still remains in the underworld, yet she moves upward through the earth, carried by prayers that give her hope and peace.
-Eliza R. Snow’s prayer to her in the hymn O My Father marked the beginning of a mass illumination.
+With whispers and hints of a Mother in Heaven, older goddess motifs became newly entangled with Mormon feminist theology.
+Not as a clean revelation descending from above, but as a root rising through the soil, into the feet, through blood and bone.
+Inanna may remain in the underworld as mythic image, yet in this interpretive register she moves upward through the earth, carried by prayers, absences, and names half remembered.
+Eliza R. Snow’s hymn “O My Father,” with its startling affirmation of a Mother in Heaven, marked the beginning of a mass illumination in Mormon thought, even if the tradition never developed that doctrine publicly or fully.

 “Snow’s Heavenly Mother is not only the biblical Asherah, the consort hidden in the temple, but also echoes Inanna — the queen of heaven, whose powers of fertility, death, and resurrection were shared with her priestesses.
 The poem hints at a divine feminine larger than biblical memory alone.”
 (Strangers in Paradox: Explorations in Mormon Theology, 1990, pp. 177–78)

-“We are going to do something extraordinary… We are going to be a kingdom of priests as in Enoch’s day.”(Relief Society Minutes, 1842)
+“We are going to do something extraordinary… We are going to be a kingdom of priests as in Enoch’s day.”
+(Relief Society Minutes, 1842)

 “blurred the boundaries of priesthood.” (“Female Ritual Healing in Mormonism,” Journal of Mormon History 37:1, 2011, p.
 19)